ChubbyHunteR/blog/content/post/2020-01-20-fanless-build.md

 I had a rough idea of the maximum power the system could draw as it is limited by how much of that power can be dissipated by the case: nominally 95W CPU and 95W GPU, so a 190W total plus a few dozen watts for the rest of the system, and it was obvious that even the lowest power PSU would be enough.
 ATX units, as opposed to the smaller SFX units, are generally more efficient, so I went with the most efficient consumer power supply available on the market at the time, the [600W Seasonic PRIME Titanium Fanless](https://web.archive.org/web/20190810173455/https://seasonic.com/prime-titanium-fanless).
 Even if that unit wasn't fanless, it would have likely used a fanless mode for low power loads, as the passive coolers in it could successfully dissipate that small amount of heat.
-Therefore, such a high-end pick might be overkill, but is greener overall.
+Therefore, such a high-end pick is an overkill from a power standpoint, but could be greener overall, depending on the exact load and the efficiency curve of the unit.

 ### Motherboard